crabominable/recipe-app/README.md

 ### Quais tecnologias e habilidades foram utilizadas?

 Consumimos duas APIs externas, sendo a themealdb.com e a thecocktaildb.com.
-As funcionalidades relacionadas com a local storage foram separadas em dois arquivos diferentes , um helper para validações e um storage para armazenar.
+As funcionalidades relacionadas com a local storage foram separadas em dois arquivos diferentes, um helper para validações e um storage para armazenar.

 ### In english
 Hello, my name is Lucas Pinheiro and this is the repository of the RECIPES APP, a project developed in group in the Front End module of TRYBE, with a responsive styling, using JAVASCRIPT, REACT, REDUX, HOOKS, and CSS.